rolling-scopes-school/tasks/tasks/youtube.md

 - Pull Request Guideline violation **-25 point**
 - `eslint-config-airbnb-base` errors or warnings **-25 point**
 - animation is not smooth **-30 point**
+- The following ES6+ features were used - promises, destructuring assignment, classes **+10 points**
 - reasonable amount of unit-tests **+30 points**
 - functional requirements are met **+100 point**